seeess1/seeess1.github.io/data-and-tennis.md

 <br>
 ## Bageled NYC

 I'm working with a creative partner on producing bagel-themed grips for tennis rackets (in tennis, a score of 6-0 is also called a "bagel").
-To showcase our product, I created [our website](https://www.bageled.nyc/), which includes a cloud-based Python script for scraping scores from pro tennis matches across the globe and a fun leaderboard showing which pro players have the most bagels (updated hourly):
+To showcase our product, I created [our website](https://www.bageled.nyc/), which includes a cloud-based Python script for scraping scores from pro tennis matches across the globe:
 ```python
 def score_analyzer():
     # Iterate through pro matches